 Cincinnati-style chili con carne is an adaptation of the classic stew made to the taste of the city's Greek immigrants in the 1920s, flavored heavily with allspice, cinnamon, and cocoa.
 It is typically served as a "three-way", "four-way", or "five-way" - over spaghetti, covered in a large mound of shredded cheddar cheese, and with onions, garlic, or beans.
 More exotic versions may also add sour cream, coleslaw, or a fried egg to the mix.

-The Indianapolis-based Cajun/Creole restaurant chain Yat's is known for its "chili cheese étouffée."
+The Indianapolis-based Cajun/Creole restaurant chain Yat's is known for its "chili cheese étouffée," which sounds good enough but, as far as authenticity goes, is to real Cajun/Creole food what Taco Bell is to Szechuan.

-"Yuanyang tea", a specialty of Hong Kong and Taiwan, is made of seven parts Hong Kong-style milk tea and three parts brewed coffee; HK milk tea is itself one part milk to six parts strong brewed tea.
+"Yuanyang tea", a specialty of Hong Kong and Taiwan, is made of seven parts Hong Kong-style milk tea and three parts brewed coffee; HK milk tea is itself one part milk to six parts strong brewed tea; this comes out to 1 part milk, 3 parts coffee and 6 parts strong tea when it's all mixed together.
 When you absolutely Must Have Caffeine (and sugar and fat), this is not a bad way to go.

 David Foster Wallace is also noted to have enjoyed a beverage made by steeping several different bags of tea in brewed coffee.